Browser Probe: Getting Started

 }

-This runs checkout.spec.ts once a minute against www.example.com, retries
+This runs website.spec.ts once a minute against playwright.dev, retries

-failures once, captures traces on failure, exports per-step metrics, and stores
+failures once, captures traces on retry, exports per-step metrics, and stores

 artifacts locally for 24 hours.